Skip to content

 Entry requirements

-To apply for this course you must:
+To apply for this course you must have:

-• Live in Nottinghamshire, Derbyshire, Leicestershire or, Lincolnshire.
+• live in Nottinghamshire, Derbyshire, Leicestershire, or Lincolnshire.

-• Have a qualification in a built environment subject that is at least Level 3 with a minimum of 12 UCAS credits.
+• have a qualification in a built environment subject that is at least Level 3 with a minimum of 12 UCAS credits.

 Fees and funding